top of page

 Want to unleash the magic of Cinque Terre with me?

-This is the site of our first trip, and you might be asking, "What's Cinque Terre?"
+This is the site of a future trip, and you might be asking, "What's Cinque Terre?"
 Simply, Cinque Terre (literally, "Five Lands") lies nestled in the northwestern region of Italy along the coast of the Ligurian Sea, a picturesque and colorful collection of five small coastal villages.
 Each village is unique and distinct, yet all are connected by scenic hiking trails that provide stunning views of the rugged coastline and crystal clear waters below.

 bottom of page